nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 If the default limits are too restricting, they can be overridden with command line arguments.
 Limits are set with application properties `request.sizelimit.regular` and `request.sizelimit.binary.upload`.
-Formats from [DataSize](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/util/unit/DataSize.html) class are supported
+Formats from [DataSize](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/util/unit/DataSize.html) class are supported.

 Example from a modified `/etc/xroad/services/proxy-ui-api.conf` (conf file modifications may be overwritten when installing upgraded packages):